Marie Varney MBACP (Accred), Counsellor & Psychotherapist

 If you would like to go ahead with counselling we usually agree to an initial number of sessions to begin with, normally meeting once a week to begin with.

-I am a Registered Member of the British Association for Counselling and Psychotherapy (BACP); this is a professional register accredited by the Professional Standards Authority.
+I am an Accredited Member of the British Association for Counselling and Psychotherapy (BACP); this is a professional register accredited by the Professional Standards Authority.

 The BACP Ethical Framework for the Counselling Professions underpins the way that I work and also puts the wellbeing of my clients at the heart of my practice.
 I also receive regular clinical supervision.